 AERONCA LC

 Aeronca built this low wing design, their only pre-war low wing, in 1936.
 66 were built, and at least three still exist today.
 This model was featured in the March 1986 Scale R/C Modeler magazine.
 The model does consistently well in flight scores at contests because of its smooth flying characteristics, and is the subject of an extensive article in one of Paul Matt's Historical Aviation Albums, so you can also do well in the static competition, as the prototype has.
 The scale airfoil is used, and the balsa, plywood, and spruce structure closely replicates the original for excellent scale fidelity.
-Details of the working dive brake are shown along with templates for the landing gear spats.
+Templates for the landing gear spats are included.
 The wing comes apart in three sections for easy portability.
 The OS 1.20 four stroke or equivalent is sufficient power for the LC.
 The airplane is a knockout on floats, and can be documented as a floatplane.
-The plans (49 sq ft) are accompanied by 11 pages of notes and photos.
+The plans

 Scale: 1/4